Last Mile Delivery and Other Trends In Order Fulfillment

 10. Anticipatory Shipping

 The solution to last mile delivery challenges is not one-size-fits-all.
-In fact, an online retailer or third-party logistics provider may find that a combination of improved technology and analytics could be the solution to rising last mile delivery costs.
+An online retailer or third-party logistics provider may find that a combination of improved technology and analytics could be the solution to rising last mile delivery costs.